 The development of Azimuth is led by the New York Genome Center Mapping Component as part of the NIH Human Biomolecular Atlas Project (HuBMAP).
-Molecular reference maps are currently available for four organs, listed below, with more coming soon.
+Six molecular reference maps are currently available, with more coming soon.

 - Upload a single-cell gene expression matrix, or click the

 - If desired, filter cells based on common QC metrics in the Preprocessing tab.

 - Click the

 "Map cells to referencebutton to launch analysis.
 A query dataset of 10,000 cells will typically finish processing in less than 1 minute.